bb-drummer/jQuerySimplePlugins/README.md

  - popupSubmit:
-	fork from Heise's Social Media Plug-In at http://www.heise.de/extras/socialshareprivacy/ this one includes a "pure-DOME-non-jQuery" version of the plug-in
+	fork from Heise's Social Media Plug-In at http://www.heise.de/extras/socialshareprivacy/ this one includes a "pure-DOM-non-jQuery" version of the plug-in

  - timeSelects:
 	manages/created select elements so specify a time-value